By Mary Ann Ebner

 1 teaspoon butter

 ½ cup cream

 Sauté onions in butter.
 Combine ground meat (diced mushrooms work as a substitute), onions, eggs and bread crumbles soaked in cream.
 Season with salt and pepper.
 Shape mixture into balls and fry in butter/oil mixture until crisp.
 Set meatballs aside.
 Beat flour into pan drippings.
 Add broth and stir.
 Raise heat and gradually add cream.
 Stir and cook 5 to 8 minutes.
 Serve meatballs with brown sauce and lingonberries.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.